-uThukela district municipality developed and adopted their turnaround strategy in April 2010.
-The turnaround strategy falls in the municipal manager's office.
-The attached Municipal Turn Around Strategy has been reviewed and presented to COGTA for comments and those comments were incorporated, it will be presented to Council for adoption.
-It is structured per Key Performance Areas (KPA) and funding constraints continues to hamper progress in some of the KPA's.
-The table below is the reviewed uThukela Turn Around Strategy.
+uThukela district municipality developed and adopted their turnaround strategy in April 2010.The turnaround strategy falls in the municipal manager's office.
+The current Municipal Turn Around Strategy is under review and after the review, it will be presented to Council for adoption.
+The current Turnaround strategy of the municipality is structured per Key Performance Areas(KPA) and funding constraints continues to hamper progress in some of the KPA's.
+The table below is the uThukela Turn Around Strategy.